 Breakfast

 Enjoy the early morning sun rising over the lake with a savory breakfast sandwich, a sweet pastry, and a warm beverage from Skaneateles Bakery, Patisserie, or Rosalie’s Cucina.
-For a classic diner-style breakfast, head to Clover’s.
+Head to Clover’s for a classic diner-style breakfast.

 Morning